chadmando/Exchange-Online-PowerShell-Recipes/recipes/mailflow/find-quarantined-messages.md

 ### Limiting Results

-Add the `-RecipientAddress` parameter to either the first line of either solution for targeted results.
+Add the `-RecipientAddress` parameter to the first line of either solution for targeted results.

 ### Selecting Properties for `Get-QuarantineMessage`